 Sigillo Cellars sources Carménère from Weinbau vineyard, Chardonnay from Bacchus vineyard and Dioniysis vineyard, Malbec from Weinbau vineyard and Merlot from Bacchus vineyard.
 All of these vineyards are managed by Sagemoor Vineyards.

 Our site is located at the very East end of the Yakima Valley AVA, five miles west of Red Mountain.
 The site elevation ranges from 850 feet at the North end to 775 feet at the South end.
 The site’s climate is an excellent warm one for wine grapes with an average of just under 3000 growing degree days.
 The site is located near a number of well-established and proven vineyards.
-Our 20 acre site has 14 acres of vineyard potential with no previous fruit crops planted on it, which enabled our Registered Vineyard Block status for certified clean plant material.
+Our 20 acre site has 14 acres of vineyard potential with no previous fruit crops best debate topics planted on it, which enabled our Registered Vineyard Block status for certified clean plant material.
 (Prior crops were various types of grasses grown for livestock grazing.)
 Irrigation rights are from two sources: a groundwater well (13.4 acres) and Roza irrigation district (1.6 acres).
 Our first block was planted in 2011, and we add a one acre block each year.

 Our growing goals are focused on Red Rhone varieties for the ultra-premium wine market.
 We believe our site is well suited for these varieties, and they are an underrepresented market niche for small growers and winemakers.
 We believe Rhone style red blended wines are some of the most interesting wines in the marketplace, representing subtlety of flavors and variety through a large range of outstanding blending options.